 Are you looking to add a cardio workout during the week?
 Join us on the Griffith Park trails for a TNT workout!
-It's a fun workout with a steady pace start-to-finish, the group members are motivating, the views are amazing, and being outside feels great!
-Individually we push the pace as the group heads towards Mount Hollywood and at the peak we marvel at the view for a few minutes before heading back to the start.
+It's a fun workout with a fast pace start-to-finish, the group members are motivating, the views are amazing, and being outside feels great!
+Individually we push the pace as the group heads towards Mount Hollywood and at the peak we marvel at the view a few minutes before heading back to the start.

 The organizer or a sweep typically stays between the "speedsters" and the members in the process of improving their endurance or the members that are trying the workout for a first time.
 The organizer/sweep will wait at the regroup junctions, No Member Left Behind.
-The only request is that you desire a good workout and are willing to push the pace to improve your endurance.
+The only request is that you desire a good workout and are willing to push the pace start-to-finish to improve your endurance.

 Difficulty: (Advance) TNT workouts are NOT slow pace hikes and the difficulty level is NOT for beginner hikers.
 TNT are interval training workouts up/down hilly sections with few breaks.
 You may use your hands for balance and leverage on steep trails.
 The workouts are for people that have been hiking/training regularly and want to add interval training to the weekly regimen.
 The TNT workout averages & an actual tracked workout (miles/gain/time/speed) are listed below.

 Distance: 5 to 8 miles Gain: 900' to 1800' Time: 1.5 to 2.5 hrs